Teach in English? Try these tips on using signposts and stimulating interaction in the classroom

 Could you use some help?

 Utrecht University offers several courses that may help you out as a non-native speaker teaching in English.
-The course Didactics for Teaching in English focuses on all aspects in this article, as well as on giving clear instructions and dealing with student questions.
-A new course starts 12 September 2022.
+For example: English pronunciation for lecturers.
+A new course starts 9 January 2024.

 - Gibbs, G. and Trevor Habeshaw (1992).
 Preparing to Teach: An Introduction to Effective Teaching in Higher Education.
 Technical and Educational Services Ltd, pp. 42, 43.